 3) Success stories through media outreach

 The main takeaway is that videos can be memorable, emotional, and persuasive.
-It shows that Pandora has always had success with previous ads and purchases, but the company saw that the video ad could boost brand awareness even more.
+It shows that Pandora has always had success with previous ads and purchases.
+Nevertheless, the company saw that the video ad could boost brand awareness even more.
 They were able to connect with their target audience by telling them a short story while also showing off their product.
-Even though they didn’t create a specific video for the platform, they picked a commercial that had already impacted the TV audience and edited it so that it would grab the attention of Facebook users.
+Even though they didn’t create a specific video for the platform, they picked a commercial that had already impacted the TV audience and edited it.

-Pandora and other companies that have implemented this strategy are good examples of how a company can be resourceful with content that already exists while also still catering their online audiences.
+Pandora is a good example of how a company can be resourceful with content that already exists while also still catering to its online audience.

-Unless you live under a rock and have no access to the other side world, you would definitely have heard on Coca-Cola.
+Unless you live under a rock and have no access to the other side world, you would definitely have heard of Coca-Cola.
 Since 1886, this brand has been embedded in our brain to “Drink Coca-Cola” and encourages millions around the world to have a coke.
-The thing that seems to remain constant throughout the history of the company is the innovative marketing campaigns that have been launched and re-launched around the world.
+The thing that remains constant throughout the history of the company is the innovative marketing campaigns that have been launched and re-launched around the world.

 “Share A Coke” campaign

 The campaign was a huge success with US audiences because it gained significant traction in a short period of time.
 The campaign received more than 125,000 social media posts and about 12% of online conversations about Coca-Cola were attributed to the campaign.

-It is even more evident about its success as an effective advertising campaign when keyword searches on search engines spiked when they typed in “Coke” or “Coca-Cola” is further evidence of the success of this strategy.
+The fact that keyword searches on search engines spiked when people typed in “Coke” or “Coca-Cola” is further evidence of the success of this strategy.
 This data shows that when people had heard about the campaign but didn’t exactly know what it was called or what it was about, they actively searched for it to learn more.
 Their willingness to search for the information shows that they actually do want to interact with the brand at some point.